Muscogee language: Tones

 There are three phonemic tones in Muscogee; they are generally unmarked except in the linguistic orthography: high (marked in the linguistic orthography with an acute accent: á, etc.), low (unmarked: a, etc.), and falling (marked with a circumflex: â, etc.).

 Orthography

-The traditional Muscogee alphabet was adopted by the tribe in the late 1800s and has 20 letters.
+The traditional Muscogee alphabet was adopted by many interpreters and chiefs as the "National Alphabet" in 1853 and has 20 letters.

-Although it is based on the Latin alphabet, some sounds are vastly different from those in English like those represented by c, e, i, r, and v.
+Although it is based on the Latin alphabet, some sounds like c, e, i, r, and v differ from those in English.
 Here are the (approximately) equivalent sounds using familiar English words and the IPA:

 There are also three vowel sequences whose spellings match their phonetic makeup:

 Consonants

 As mentioned above, certain consonants in Muscogee, when they appear between two sonorants (a vowel or m, n, l, w, or y), become voiced.
 They are the consonants represented by p, t, k, c, and s: